GigaByteRex/officeXXE/README.md

 The idea is to insert your own callback monitoring address, for example a Burp Collaborator instance, in a XML entity SYSTEM call, and check whether the XML parser handling your document makes a outbound query towards said address.

 This tool is hyper-early alpha version levels of work-in-progress, so expect bugs and issues!
-Contributions are highly appreciated, the current state of the project is a mess :face_with_spiral_eyes:

 ## Features